schoekek/lgb_check_mk_plugins/aptng/README.md

     On your Check_MK clients:

-        Copy plugins/apt from mk package to your clients into /usr/lib/check_mk_agent/plugins/apt Use the since check_mk version 1.2.3i1 vailible cache modus, into /usr/lib/check_mk_agent/plugins/14400/apt (for 4 hour check period)
+        Copy plugins/apt from mk package to your clients into /usr/lib/check_mk_agent/plugins/apt or use the since check_mk version 1.2.3i1 vailible cache modus, into /usr/lib/check_mk_agent/plugins/14400/apt (for 4 hour check period)

     On your check Server: